tasmota/docs/docs/Home-Assistant.md

 !!! note "Automatic discovery is currently supported for:"

-=== "Relays"
+=== "Buttons"
-    Announced to Home Assistant as [MQTT Switch](https://www.home-assistant.io/integrations/switch.mqtt/).
+    Announced to Home Assistant as [Automation Trigger](https://www.home-assistant.io/docs/automation/trigger/).

-    To make a relay discovered as "light" in Home Assistant use command [`SetOption30 1`](Commands.md#setoption30)
+    To have buttons discovered `SetOption73` must be set to `1` and it will automatically start to listen and publish using `/stat/%topic%/BUTTON<x>T` topic.

-    _Alternatively you can configure it manually using [Light Switch](https://www.home-assistant.io/components/light.switch/) integration._
+    Discovery will follow all the possible combinations made using SetOption1, SetOption11 and Setoption13.

 === "Lights"
     Announced to Home Assistant as [MQTT Light](https://www.home-assistant.io/integrations/light.mqtt/).